 Ray) I have seen many changes in broadcast television in the last 50+ years that I have been watching.
 I think network television is in flux because of streaming and on-demand technology.
 New organisations are finding newer, better and cheaper ways to create and send us content, so it’s impossible to predict what the landscape will be even 2 or 3 years from now.

 However, it still needs to be a profitable medium.
-Yes, TV will change and evolve, but I do not think it will ever die.
+Yes, the TV will change and evolve, but I do not think it will ever die.

 James) Ray, what is your history in filmmaking, apart from Republic is there anything you have made or are proud of.